 Some clients have also asked me about hotel management and the hospitality industry.
 The typical Marriott International Hotel General Manager salary is $92,530.
 Hotel General Manager salaries at Marriott can range from $46,140 – $160,000, according to Glassdoor, a global job search site.
 At Hilton, the average hotel GM salary is $83,106 with a range of $55,836 – $167,926.
 Bonuses and tips will push the total cash compensation numbers higher.
 The salary range for the luxury segment is higher, up to $279,563, Glassdoor reports.

 I have had a couple of inquiries regarding the funeral industry.
-If you own a funeral home you can develop a comfortable income kin a good market, but for a highly regulated business with strenuous education, licensing and, in some states, apprenticeship requirements, the salaries are shockingly low, in the 45,000 to $55,000 a year range for a Funeral Director.
-Funeral Directors who are also licensed embalmers can be make slightly more, on average.
+There is a lot of money that can be made here, provided that your company offers professional services to their clients.
+In the day and age that we live in, you will receive your first opinions of a funeral company by looking at their website, which makes it more important than ever that you use a web design company like Plenty of Pixels (https://plentyofpixels.com/websites/funeral-home-web-design/) to help create a website that is neat and easy to navigate.
+Only then will more people be tempted to use your business, and when they do, that means more money.
+If you own a funeral home you can develop a comfortable income in a good market, but for a highly regulated business with strenuous education, licensing and, in some states, apprenticeship requirements, the salaries are shockingly low, in the 45,000 to $55,000 a year range for a Funeral Director.
+Funeral Directors who are also licensed embalmers can make slightly more, on average.

 Allure of Buying A Franchise